• Skip to primary navigation

 • Recipe

-You know you have managed to make tofu taste amazing, when your husband, a very outspoken naysayer when it comes to tofu, is heaping some of your tofu burrito bowl on top of his own pork-filled dinner.
+You know you have managed to make tofu taste amazing, when your husband, a very outspoken naysayer when it comes to tofu (and spicy food in general), is heaping some of your tofu burrito bowl ingredients on top of his pork-filled dinner.

 It is a very satisfying feeling indeed.

-It is so quick and easy and it really tastes delicious.
+This spicy tofu bowl is so quick and easy to whip up, is super comforting, and it tastes delicious.

-I may have had a spicy burrito bowl for breakfast on more than one occasion this week....don't judge until you have tried it yourself.
+I may have had one of these bowls for breakfast on more than one occasion this week....don't judge until you have tried it yourself.

 A Note On Ingredients

-The ingredients used in this spicy tofu bowl are all fairly simple, however you should note a few things.
+The ingredients used in this spicy chipotle bowl are all fairly simple, however, you should note a few things.

 It is IMPORTANT that you use a potato masher or a whisk in this recipe to get the right texture on the tofu.

-The tofu should resemble minced meat, so you will really have to put some effort into mashing the tofu up.
+The tofu should resemble minced meat, so you will really have to put some effort into mashing it up.

-Chipotle in Adobo: outside of the U.S. this can be a little bit trickier to find, but if you check the Mexican section, or the International food section in your grocery store you should be able to find it.
+This can be a little bit trickier to find if you are outside of the U.S. and Mexico etc, however, if you check the Mexican section or the International food section in a well-stocked grocery store you should be able to find it.

 Load it up!

-• Queso fresco (if you are vegan leave it out, if you are in Australia and cannot access queso fresco I love to use some feta instead)
+• Queso fresco (if you are vegan leave it out, if you cannot access queso fresco use some crumbled feta instead);

-Add whatever tickles your fancy to your bowl to make it your very own creation.
+Add your favorite burrito bowl ingredients to your bowl to make it your very own creation.

-The tofu mixture also works incredibly well in a tortilla for lunch!
+The tofu mixture also works incredibly well stuffed in a tortilla for lunch with some shredded romaine lettuce!

 TIP: I reheat any leftovers the next day, and add a poached egg on top for a delicious breakfast with a twist.

-Leftovers can be stored in an airtight container in the fridge.
+Leftover chipotle tofu can be stored in airtight containers in the fridge for about 5 days.

 • BBQ Chickpeas and Veggies Bowl